mmourani/hscode-scraper/README.md

 ## Current Features
 - **Intelligence-based brand/product HS code matching**: Uses a structured knowledge base to map brands (e.g., Quantum Systems, Silvus) and their products to the correct HS codes for multiple countries.
 - **Smart fallback and related keyword logic**: If no direct match is found, the tool suggests the closest alternative HS codes using synonyms and related product categories (e.g., for "drone": "UAV", "unmanned", "aircraft").
-- **Definition-based fallback**: For generic terms (e.g., "cloths", "chair"), the tool uses a mapping of product types to broader categories (e.g., "cloths" ��� "textile", "fabric", "apparel") and suggests plausible HS code categories, prompting the user to refine their search.
+- **Definition-based fallback**: For generic terms (e.g., "cloths", "chair"), the tool uses a mapping of product types to broader categories (e.g., "cloths" → "textile", "fabric", "apparel") and suggests plausible HS code categories, prompting the user to refine their search.
 - **Cross-country code recommendation**: If no logical UAE code is found, the tool searches the US dataset and recommends the US code if it is more valid and closer to reality for the product.
+The tool will clearly show the code and description from any available country and suggest using it for UAE import if missing.
+- **Smart fallback suggestions for generic queries**: For generic terms (like "radio", "cloths", "chair"), the tool provides a list of specific, real-world product types (e.g., "PTT radio", "VHF radio", "t-shirt", "office chair") to help refine the search and find the most relevant HS code.
+- **Multilingual support**: Users can write their search in French or another language if they are not fluent in English.
+The tool will try to understand and help.
-- **Direct HS code lookup**: Enter an HS code to get the official description and duty from both UAE and US datasets.
+- **Direct HS code lookup**: Enter an HS code to get the official description and duty from both UAE and US datasets, with normalization for code length (6, 8, or 10 digits).
 - **UAE HS code extraction** from Sharjah Customs PDF (hs_codes_uae.json)
 - **US HS code extraction** from USITC CSV (hs_codes_us.json)
 - **CLI tools** for searching and comparing HS codes and duties